-Topic 2 Nationalist and independence movements, decolonisation and challenges facing new states
+Topic 2 Nationalist and independence movements, decolonization and challenges facing new states

-6. To what extent was the colonial legacy the main problem in two new non-European states each chosen from a different region?
+6. To what extent was the colonial legacy the main problem in two non-European new states, each chosen from a different region?

-The colonial legacy could cover areas such as poverty and underdevelopment economically, because agriculture, industry and trade had been directed toward the needs of the colonial power; dependence on one crop; neo-colonialism; lack of preparation for independence, especially in education, administration and politics.
+The colonial legacy could cover areas such as: poverty and underdevelopment economically, because agriculture, industry and trade had been directed toward the needs of the colonial power; dependence on monoculture; neo-colonialism; lack of preparation for independence, especially in education, administration and politics.
 Candidates could also mention briefly problems that were not caused by the colonial legacy, such as tribal rivalry, failure of the leader to rule justly, corruption.